chrisjacksoneng/chrisjacksoneng/README.md

 - 🧮 **GradePad** – A smart GPA and course management tool built with React, Node.js, and MySQL.

-👉 Check out my pinned repos below for more!

 ---

 ## 📊 GitHub Stats